paylogic/developer.paylogic.com/content/articles/debian-packages.rst

 Python has its own packaging infrastructure and there are a lot of people who like it, but for us it doesn't come close to a full solution:

-- PyPi_ and distribution websites go down at least once a week, usually at the exact time you need them to perform a live deployment :-)
+- PyPI_ and/or distribution websites go down regularly, usually at the exact time you need them to perform a live deployment :-)

 - Python packages cannot and so don't declare their binary dependencies because there is no portable way to do so (the packages names are different in every